ecolab-web3/csa-rwa-solidity/README.md

     ```
 This interactive script will configure the project for you, creating your initial smart contract and preparing the environment.

+Follow the instructions printed in your terminal to deploy and configure the entire system.

 ---

 ## Official E-co.lab Links